Advocating within your Institution

 What are the broader ESG policies of the provider?ESG = Environmental, Social, Governance.
 ESG has its drawbacks, since it is rooted in risk management.
 If a company has outward impacts which are damaging to the environment, but which are unlikely to pose the company any reputational or legal risk, then those impacts might not negatively impact their ESG ratings.

-What is the Power Utilisation Efficiency of the data centre?In areas where electricity is cheap, there may not be strong incentives to use it as effectively as possible.
-The PUE metric is widely used in the data centre industry, to express how much of the total energy the data centre uses is used in its computational processes, rather than ancilliary processes such as cooling (1.0 would be a perfect score).
+What is the data centre’s PUE, CUE, and WUE?In areas where electricity is cheap, there may not be strong incentives to use it as effectively as possible.
+The Power Useage Efficiency metric is widely used in the data centre industry, to express how much of the total energy the data centre uses is used in its computational processes, rather than ancilliary processes such as cooling (1.0 would be a perfect score).
 It does have its limitations (see e.g. Clouded II documentary).
+Carbon Useage Effectiveness and Water Useage Effectiveness are complementary metrics.
+None of these metrics can tell us whether the renewable energy used for the data centre could be put to better uses.

 Doing it ourselves? #